peterjobes/jekyll-now/_posts/2019-07-23-tested-on-the-fells.md

 >There's a straightforward path from the tarn to the summit but try as I might I couldn't find it.

-Using the compass for bearings I attacked the grassy slopes of Dale Head.
-It was steep and unrelenting stuff.
+Giving up on the path, I attacked the grassy slopes with ardour.
+It was steep and unrelenting stuff but satisfying to reach the top and touch the cairn.
 From Dale Head it's an easy out and back to the shelter on Hindscarth.
 At this point I relented on the paper map and used GPS, visibility was down to about twenty feet and I wanted to make sure of my location.
 A quick climb up Robinson followed but by now I was aware I was falling behind schedule.

 After Robinson I made a big error, retreading my path unthinkingly when I should have peeled off to the west to descend.
 By the time I realised I didn't much fancy the run back to the summit to correct it and so decided to cut across the crags.
 This meant the descent became technical for a time before leaving me to wade waist deep through ferns.
 By the time I finally reached Honister Pass I'd been out for 3:45 and was not a happy runner.